Reducing Textural Bias Improves Robustness of Deep Segmentation Models: Results and Discussion

-First, we observed that the model trained on the normal DHCP dataset achieved highest performance when segmenting the data it was trained on, and the data where the texture transformation was only lightly applied (Table \ref{table:model_t2norm_dsc}).
-This suggests that the some of the images used for the experiment could be assumed to represent worst-case scenarios of domain shift.
-Models that were trained on images smoothed out by the Gaussian filter only seemed to generalise on Gaussian filtered images that were generated using similar values of $\sigma$ as the images used for training, e.g. MODEL\_GAUS3 only worked for gaus3 and gaus4, but not the other variations of the Gaussian images.
-When a model was trained on a Gaussian dataset created with a large value for $\sigma$, it did not even manage to segment the original DHCP data correctly.
-When a model was trained on multiple Gaussian datasets generated with a variety of $\sigma$ values, it generalised well on the original DHCP as well as Gaussian filtered images, even for the cases where the $\sigma$ value used were different from the ones used to create the training dataset; segmentation performance on the median filtered data also increased.
-However the model still did not quite reach an accurate enough segmentation for the Gaussian datasets with the highest $\sigma$ value and none of these models generalised on the salt and pepper filtered images.
-A model trained on median filtered images (MODEL\_MEDIAN5) showed only a little generalisation for Gaussian images but not for the salt and pepper images as was the case with the Gaussian trained models.
-The model only generalised a little on a heavier filtered median image.
+A similar pattern emerged when we trained models on images smoothed out by the Gaussian filter only, we observed that they generalised on Gaussian filtered images that were generated using values of $\sigma$ close to those used on training data.
+For example, a model which was trained only on Gaussian noise $\sigma$=3 showed the highest overall DSC values on datasets gaus03 and gaus04, but not on other variations of the Gaussian images.
+Noteworthy, we also observed that when a model was trained on a Gaussian dataset created with a very large value for $\sigma$, it did not segment the noise-free data correctly.
+We believe this is because the use of such blur filters alone may have completely distorted useful anatomical features within the scans.
+Interestingly, however, when a model was trained on multiple Gaussian datasets generated with a variety of $\sigma$ values, it generalised well on the noise-free data as well as on Gaussian filtered images, even for the cases where the $\sigma$ values used were different from that used in training.
+Moreover, segmentation performance on the median filtered data also increased.
+Nevertheless, the models did not result in high DSCs for the Gaussian datasets with the highest $\sigma$ value or the salt-and-pepper noise.
+This behaviour was consistent with the performance of models trained solely on median filtered images, which showed low levels of robustness on heavier filtered median image and Gaussian filtered images, as well as a lack of generalisation when tested on salt-and-pepper filtered images.

+Interestingly, and unlike the Gaussian image trained models, models trained on salt-and-pepper noise showed high levels of robustness on all the lighter noise levels, some heavier noise levels, as well as completely different noise categories.
+For instance, model M\_SNP01 (fairly low levels of salt-and-pepper noise, \texttt{prob} = 0.01) showed high levels of robustness on data with heavier salt-and-pepper noise, on the original dHCP images, as well as on the lightly texturised Gaussian and median images.
+This was also consistent with the robustness observed with M\_SNP10 (trained on very high levels of salt-and-pepper noise, \texttt{prob}=0.10) which is detailed in Table \ref{table:model_snp10_dsc}.